jlinoff/pam/README.md

 ### About

 Click or tap on the "About" menu entry to get information about _PAM_.
-You can even add custom HTML through the preferences.
+You can even add custom HTML through the preferences that is stored for each _PAM_ file.

 Here is a screen shot of what you would see.